SVKROBOTICS/SVKCheetah/README.md

 3. **Import the Library:**
    - Open the Arduino IDE.
    - Go to `Sketch > Include Library > Add .ZIP Library...`.
-   - Select the downloaded `MyLibrary.zip` file to import it.
+   - Select the downloaded `SVKCheetah-main.zip` file to import it.

 4. **Use the Library:**
-   - After importing, you can include `MyLibrary` in your sketches:
+   - After importing, you can include `SVKCheetah` in your sketches:
      ```cpp
-     #include <MyLibrary.h>
+     #include <SVKCheetah.h>
      ```

 ## Notes